vast-data/openshift-vastnfs-kmm-operator/README.md

-# VAST NFS KMM (Kernel Module Management) for OpenShift
+# VAST NFS KMM Operator for OpenShift

-This repository provides automated deployment of VAST NFS kernel modules on OpenShift using the Kernel Module Management (KMM) operator.
+This repository provides automated deployment and management of **VAST NFS kernel modules** on OpenShift clusters using the Kernel Module Management (KMM) operator.

+VAST NFS is a high-performance NFS implementation that this operator installs and manages across your OpenShift nodes.

 ## Table of Contents